IQSS/dataverse/src/main/docker/README.md

 # Dataverse Application Container Image

-The "application image" offers you a deployment ready Dataverse application running on the underlying application server, which is provided by the [base image](https://hub.docker.com/r/gdcc/base).
+The "application image" offers you a deployment-ready Dataverse application running on the underlying application server, which is provided by the [base image](https://hub.docker.com/r/gdcc/base).
 Its sole purpose is to bundle the application and any additional material necessary to successfully jumpstart the application.